The Relational Origins of Rules in Online Communities: Findings

 \subsection{Copying Other Communities' Rules}

-One of the original questions motivating our study was ``Why do so many online communities have similar rules?''
+One of the original questions motivating our study was ``why do so many online communities have similar rules?''
 In the previous section, we showed how leaders would seek out other communities' rule sets to use as starting templates.
 For many, the next step was to copy.
 Copying was most evident in our interviews with members of the Fediverse.
 FV10 explained this step as ``copying the good stuff'' after they ``look[ed] at other examples of how people have done it.''
 Leaders would copy and paste rules they felt were a good match for their community and then later ``sort of build on it'' (FV10) with further customization to their communities' unique needs.
-That said, many leaders from the Fediverse would copy the \textit{entire} rule set of another community and never customize or change it.
+That said, some leaders from the Fediverse said they copied the \textit{entire} rule set of another community and never customized or changed it.
 In explaining these actions, these leaders emphasized a relational function of rules with the goal of \textit{establishing external legitimacy} among other communities in their decentralized networks.